InValidFire/1264B/Turning Point/Ideas.md

     * Reasoning: Allied Robot may also attempt parking in their autonomous, making ours toggleable would prevent damages during autonomous period.
   * Allows us to have 4 different autonomi plans 'saved'.
 * Use Motor Encoders to use for more accurate autonomi code.
-* Run the manipulator and drive train on two seperate batteries, keeping dedicated power for each.
+* Run the manipulator (claw thingy) and drive train (wheels) on two seperate batteries, keeping dedicated power for each.
 * We will need 8 different variations of Autonomi code:
  * At least one of three variables will change for each autonomous version:
    * What team we're on.